wlg001/Integuru/README.md

    ```
    You can also run it via Jupyter Notebook `main.ipynb`

-   Recommended to use gpt-4o as the model as it support function calling.
-Integuru will automatically switch to o1-preview for code generation.
+   **Recommended to use gpt-4o as the model for graph generation as it supports function calling.
+Integuru will automatically switch to o1-preview for code generation if available in the user's OpenAI account.** ⚠️ **Note: o1-preview does not support function calls.**

 ## Usage